 The ConsumerAffairs Research Team believes everyone deserves to make smart decisions.
 We aim to provide readers with the most up-to-date information available about today's consumer products and services.

-U.S. Cellular Company Profile
+U.S. Cellular Company Information

 - Company Name: